Advanced Grep Techniques: Searching Like a Pro

 Regex Superpowers

 Grep understands basic regular expressions by default.
-Use -E
+Use -E for extended regex and -P for PCRE if available.

 grep -E "warn|error|fail" app.log